wegnerce/peng_et_al_2018/README.md

 Peng et al., 2018 doi:
 ======================

 Below, details are given with respect to steps of sequence data processing that involved custom _python_ scripts.
+The individual subsections are named to match the corresponding methods sections of the publication and are complementary to those.

 **1. Bioinformatic processing of total RNA-derived sequences**
 ----------------------------------------------------------